 #2: REDWOOD RESTORE

 Explore miles upon miles of redwood forests at Nisene Marks, Henry Cowell, and Wilder Ranch.
-Masks must be worn while paying the $10 parking fee, in public areas, and when social distancing cannot be kept on the trail.
-Click here to learn more about California State Parks and COVID.
-Please note that due to the 2020 CZU August Lightning Complex Fires, Big Basin Redwoods State Park and Rancho Del Oso are currently closed due to fire damages.
+Please note that due to the 2020 CZU August Lightning Complex Fires, Big Basin Redwoods State Park is currently closed due to fire damages.

 #3: SURF’S UP